Your News & Updates

 Hi all, Some people can't come home, but some of us can't quite leave.
 After living in Denver twice and Florida, I returned and now live in the house across the street from where I grew up.
 SLP is still a great place to live.
 I've been looking through the year book to bone up for the reunion.
 The last several have been very fun so this 40th should be the best.
 See you then....

-comment by Linda Anderson
+comment by Walt Huestis

-comment by Linda Anderson
+comment by Marit Fredheim

 comment by Linda (Hartman) Rozen